kremzli/InsecureBlue/README.md

 ## ISO

-This template includes a simple Github Action to build and release an ISO of your image.
+This repo includes a simple Github Action to build and release an ISO of the image.

-To run the action, simply edit the `boot_menu.yml` by changing all the references to startingpoint to your repository.
-This should trigger the action automatically.

-The Action currently uses [ublue-os/isogenerator-old](https://github.com/ublue-os/isogenerator-old) and works in a similar manner to the official Universal Blue ISO.
-If you have any issues, you should first check [the documentation page on installation](https://universal-blue.org/installation/).
-The ISO is a netinstaller and should always pull the latest version of your image.

-Note that this release-iso action is not a replacement for a full-blown release automation like [release-please](https://github.com/googleapis/release-please).

 ## Verification